hcavarsan/pipedash/README.md

 **Architecture**

 The app is split into three crates:
-- `pipedash` – Tauri desktop app with system keyring integration
+- `pipedash-desktop` – Tauri desktop app with system keyring integration
 - `pipedash-core` – Core library with all the business logic (framework-agnostic)
 - `pipedash-web` – REST API server for headless deployments